-Rathkeale is the start of the Great Southern Greenway, where you can enjoy walking, hiking or cycling along a 40Km (approximately) trail through West Limerick, from Rathkeale to Abbeyfeale.
+Rathkeale is the start of the Limerick Greenway, where you can enjoy walking, hiking or cycling along a 40Km (approximately) trail through West Limerick, from Rathkeale to Abbeyfeale.
 Conveniently located just off the N21, and with plenty of parking, Rathkeale is the ideal spot to start your Greenway adventure.
 The paved pathways and gentle terrain bring you past rivers, under cut stone bridges and through lush, beautiful countryside.
 We cordially invite you to come enjoy this fantastic amenity and respectfully ask that you follow the common-sense rules and leave it as you found it, so that all may enjoy.
 If there are children in your group, you might want to allow a little time to enjoy the playground across the road from the Palatine Museum.

 Directions and Parking

 Enter and park at the former railway building, which may be accessed from the R518 roundabout south of N21.

 As you come off the N21 and head towards the R518 roundabout, you will see the magnificent tall spire of St. Mary’s Church.
 Take the roundabout exit towards the Palatine Museum.